RedHatQE/widgetastic.core/README.rst

 When you instantiate the ``MyVerpickedView`` and then subsequently access ``hostname`` it will automatically pick the right widget under the hood.

-``VersionPick`` is not limited to resolving widgets, you can use it for anything.
+``VersionPick`` is not limited to resolving widgets and can be used for anything.

 .. `Parametrized views`:
 Parametrized views